ttntm/watch3r/docs/database.md

 `user` -> GUID obtained from Netlify Identity via [gotrue-js](https://github.com/netlify/gotrue-js)

+`watching` -> see: #52; added to enable marking watchlist items as "currently watching" - automatically removed from titles when they move to the tracklist

 ### Watchlist

 Stores the titles that users want to watch after their information has been obtained from the OMDb API.